Avedisb123/VM/README.md

 ## Prerequisites
 Before you begin, ensure that you have the following prerequisites installed on your system:

+> [!NOTE]
-Note: Make sure to disable Secure Boot from your machine BIOS settings.
+Make sure to disable Secure Boot from your machine BIOS settings.
 If there is a Virtualization Technologies option available on BIOS settings, then please enable it to avoid unwanted issues when building VMs.

 1. **VirtualBox** (for all platforms)
   - Linux Ubuntu: [How to install VirtualBox on Linux Ubuntu host machine?](https://sloopstash.zohodesk.com/portal/en/kb/articles/how-to-install-virtualbox-on-linux-ubuntu-18-04-desktop-machine)